Tory Lanez Officially Enters Not Guilty Plea In Megan Thee Stallion Shooting Case

-The saga of Tory Lanez evading accountability for his actions in Los Angeles earlier this summer is slowing coming to a close.
+The saga of Tory Lanez evading accountability for his actions in Los Angeles earlier this summer is slowly coming to a close.

-A few months back, the LAPD arrested Tory for possession of a fire arm after a receiving a tip of shots fired in one of the wealthiest neighborhood in the state.
-He would later be charged for shooting Megan Thee Stallion that same night after she initially told police he visible injuries were from glass.
-She would later go on Instagram to call out Tory for shooting her, because she felt he was playing games while she tried to hold him down.
+A few months back, the LAPD arrested Tory for possession of a firearm after receiving a tip of shots fired in one of the wealthiest neighborhoods in the state.
+He was later charged for shooting Megan Thee Stallion that same night after she initially told police her visible injuries were from glass shards.
+She would later go on Instagram to call out Tory for shooting her because she felt he was playing games while she tried to hold him down.

-TMZ is now reporting Tory and his legal team are ready to fight this case til the end.
+TMZ is now reporting Tory and his legal team are ready to fight this case till the end.

 Tory Lanez’s legal team is back in court after he was charged for shooting Megan Thee Stallion, and just entered his plea … not guilty.